bigfix/developer.bigfix.com/site/pages/action-script/guide/action_statuses.md

    <dd><ul>
 	 <li>An unknown error occurred.</li>
 	 <li>The Fixlet context is missing or invalid.</li>
      <li>Invalid site context.
-The Fixlet site may no longer exist.</li>
+The Fixlet site might no longer exist.</li>
      <li>Invalid action content: the action is empty.</li>
      <li>Invalid action content: the action type is invalid.</li>
      <li>Invalid action content: the action script contains a syntax error.</li>
      <li>This action contained invalid download syntax.</li>
      <li>The download manager encountered a configuration error.</li>
      <li>This action was not executed for unknown reasons.</li>
-     <li>This action was run but could not be restarted due to a client UI translation error.</li>
+     <li>This action was run, but could not be restarted due to a client UI translation error.</li>
      <li>This action was not executed due to an error encountered while translating the client UI elements.</li>
      <li>This action was not executed due to an error showing the client UI.</li>
-     <li>This action failed to complete because the Management Extender plugin reported an error.</li>
+     <li>This action failed to complete because the Management Extender plug-in reported an error.</li>
-     <li>This action was not executed because the operator who created it is not an administrator of this client</li>
+     <li>This action was not executed because the operator who created it is not an administrator of this client.</li>
    </ul></dd>
 </dl>